Our House: Financial Empowerment for the Working Homeless

 7. Impact: How has your project made a difference so far?

-Our House serves over 1,700 unique individuals each year through our diverse programming.
-In 2017, over 700 people called Our House home, including over 100 children.
-Of these clients, 76% moved up towards a permanent home, 59% of adults left with full-time jobs, and 70% of adults left with savings.
-Our Career Center served 841 adults, and helped 561 find full-time employment,with 305 different local employers.
-Our homelessness prevention program served 146 families, and of those who completed the program, 90% avoided a return to homelessness, 90% maintained full-time employment, 61% increased their income by at least 25%, and 56% exited with savings.
-In fact, the average family moved from well below to well above the poverty line in just 12 months in our program.
+Our program outcomes have a significant impact on our community by increasing employment, increasing incomes, increasing housing stability for families.
+In 2017, 76% of our housing clients moved up the housing ladder at exit.
+Our Career Center helped 561 adults find employment with 305 employers.
+Our homelessness prevention program served 146 families; 90% avoided a return to homelessness, 90% maintained employment, 61% increased their income by at least 25%.
+In fact, the average family moved from well below to well above the poverty line in just 12 months.

 8a.
 Spread Strategies: Moving forward, what are the main strategies for scaling your impact?